rasbot/Mobile_VR_Dungeon_Puzzler/README.md

 ### The Beginning

 When the player awakes, they are in a dark and foreboding world.
-They are greated with a sign, informing them that they are in the dreaded puzzle dungeon.
+They are greeted with a sign, informing them that they are in the dreaded puzzle dungeon.

 <p align="center">
   <img src="Images/Beginning.PNG" width="600" height="350"/>